intro2r/intro2r/unit2/labs.md

  b.
 Convert this matrix to a data frame (you may need to google or find external help).

  b.
-Display the first 6 rows of the data frame.
+Display the first 7 rows of the data frame.
+Check `?head` if needed.

  c.
-Display the last 6 rows of the data frame.
+Display the last 4 rows of the data frame.
+Check `?tail` if needed.

  d.
 Add eye color as another column to the same data frame (do not create a new data frame).